nazhot/FC_Event_Importer/README.md

 - [🔨 Build Instructions](#-build-instructions)
 - [🔄 Adding Recurring Events](#-adding-recurring-events)

+**This code is intended for personal use.
+Use of the output of this code for anything other than your own, personal Google Calendar without permission from the businesses is done at your own risk**

 # Fort Collins Event Importer
 A web scraper to gather upcoming events happening around Fort Collins and add them to a Google Calendar.
 <p align="center">